NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ### Fusion360 Teams

 When first starting up Fusion360, you may be greeted with a window about forming teams.
 Fusion360 is able to manage shared versions of designs in the cloud, and the way that multiple people access a particular design is through a team.
-However, in this lab we will not be using teams, and in general we will not have a team for the entire class, so go ahead and create a new team with whatever name you prefer.
-In future labs, you and your partner are welcome to take advantage of this feature to manage shared copies of your board design!
+In this lab and the next we will not be using teams, so for now, you can create a new team with whatever name you prefer.
+In future labs, you and your partner will take advantage of this feature to manage shared copies of your board design!

 ### Make Fusion360 Easier to Use